Composting with a Green Solar Cone Digester

-In my yard, I also use the Green Cone System as an additional way to dispose of food waste.
+In my yard, I also use the Green Cone System as an additional way to recycle food waste.

-Simplified, the solarcone consists of a two-layer recycled plastic cone above ground attached to a basket below ground.
-Just put your food waste in and the unit uses the heat from the sun to promote air circulation between the inner and outer cones and start the aerobic digestion process.
+The solar cone is a two-layer recycled plastic cone above ground attached to a basket below ground.
+Just put your food waste in, and the heat from the sun promotes air circulation between the inner and outer cones and that starts the aerobic digestion process.

 How much food can it take in?

 The system takes in up to 11 pounds of food waste a week.
 It reduces the waste mostly to water, carbon dioxide and a small amount of residue left at the bottom.
 The distributor suggests that after about 5 years, the small quantity of residue can be dug out by removing the upper basket and distributed in your yard.
 I have had mine for about three years and have never had to clean it.

 Nope.
 Because the basket is covered by ground, there is no odor.